Binakol

-Binakol, also spelled binakoe, is a Filipino chicken soup made from chicken cooked in coconut water with grated coconut, green papaya (or chayote), leafy vegetables, garlic, onion, ginger, lemongrass, and patis (fish sauce).
-It can also be spiced with chilis.
-Binakol can also be cooked with other kinds of meat or seafood.
-It was traditionally cooked inside bamboo tubes or directly on halved coconut shells.
+Binakol, also spelled binakoe, is a Filipino chicken soup made from chicken cooked in coconut water, grated coconut, green papaya (or chayote), leafy vegetables, garlic, onion, ginger, lemongrass, and patis (fish sauce).
+It can be spiced with chilis.
+Binakol can also be prepared with other types of meat or seafood.
+Traditionally, it was cooked inside bamboo tubes or directly in halved coconut shells.
 The dish originates from the Western Visayas, particularly the provinces of Iloilo and Aklan.

-The dish is very similar to tinola and ginataang manok, except the latter two use water and coconut milk, respectively, instead of coconut water.
+The dish is similar to tinola and ginataang manok, except that the latter two use water and coconut milk, respectively, instead of coconut water.